 - Click ‘Install’ on your chosen theme, then ‘Activate’

-- Go to Appearance > Customise to tweak your theme’s settings
+- Go to Appearance > Customise to adjust your theme’s settings

 When choosing a theme, consider:

-Can you easily change colours, fonts, and layouts to match your brand?
+Can you easily change colours, fonts, and layouts to match your brand without touching code?

-A fast-loading theme is crucial for good user experience and SEO.
-You can use tools like Google PageSpeed Insights to check a theme’s speed.
+A fast-loading theme is crucial for user experience and SEO.
+Check a theme’s demo in Google PageSpeed Insights before installing — aim for 90+ on mobile.

 Step 5: Add Essential Plugins

-Plugins are like apps for your WordPress blog.
-They add extra features and functionality.
-Here are some must-have plugins for new blogs:
+Plugins are like apps for your WordPress blog — they add features and functionality without requiring code.
+Here are the most important plugins for a new blog in 2026:

-- Wordfence Security: Offers firewall protection and malware scanning to keep your blog secure.
+- Wordfence Security: Firewall protection and malware scanning to keep your blog secure.

-- Monster Insights: Connects your blog with Google Analytics for easy tracking of your blog’s performance.
+- Monster Insights: Connects your blog with Google Analytics 4 so you can track traffic and behaviour directly from your dashboard.

 To install plugins: